APM-Research-Lab/color-of-coronavirus/README.md

 See Documentation files for details on methods:
 - View quickly within GitHub using [Methods_Overview.md file](Methods_Overview.md)
-- For better rendering of dataset previews, download and view [Methods_Overview.html file](Methods_Overview.html) in a browser
+- For better rendering of dataset previews, use the Raw button download and view [Methods_Overview.html file](Methods_Overview.html) in a browser.
+Note that you may have to change the file extension to .html while or after downloading.

 Our full code is in [Notebook_1](Notebook_1.Rmd) and [Notebook_2](Notebook_2.Rmd).